andrewhilts/ami-system/docs/config.md

 ####AMI Frontend Settings
 * `amiFrontEndJurisdiction`: The ID for the Wordpress post that corresponds to the jurisdiction you'll use for your deployment.
 Set to 18 for Canada to start with.
 * `amiFrontEndLang`: the 2-letter ISO code for the language you want the UI to default to.
+* `amiFrontEndSupportedLangs`: A YAML list of objects to denote the different language options available in the frontend.
+Includes:
-* `amiFrontEndSupportedLangs`: a YAML list of the 2-letter ISO code for the language you want the UI to support
+  * `languageCode`: the 2-letter ISO code for the language
+  * `title`: The display name for the language in the UI controls
+  * `languageCodeMoment`: The locale to use for time/date formatting (usually the same as `languageCode`)
 * `amiFrontEndPaperSize`: the paper size that of the PDF that the AMI Frontend generates.
 Can be letter, legal, or A4.

 ####AMI CMS Settings